Search & Buy Helvetic Airways Flights

 Palma de Mallorca Zakynthos

 Zurich Airport is the largest airport in Switzerland and is the main hub of Swiss International Airlines and Helvetic Airways.
 Other airlines which fly to and from Zurich Airport include Edelweiss Air, Germania Flug, Swiss Global Airlines, Austrian Airways, British Airways, Corendon Airlines, Croatia Airlines, American Airlines and many others.
-The airport has three runaways and can handle nearly 30 million passengers every year.
+The airport has three runways and can handle nearly 30 million passengers every year.

 How to pay